TrumanGIT/True-North/README.md

-# True-North
+S# True-North

 [👶 IMPORTANT INFO FOR NEW PLAYERS]

 NO STOCK GAME FOLDER!
 What does that mean?:

-It means you need to have a clean install of (GOG Version not tested) skyrim Anniversary Edition version 1.70 for steam.
-(CC content that came with AE is required) ready on your computer.
+You need the latest version of Skyrim Anniversary Edition (v1.70, Steam preferred) with all included Creation Club content.

-A clean install means the game files haven’t been modified — for example, no SKSE, Engine Fixes, or ENB files added.
-However, ESPs cleaned with SSEEdit are perfectly fine (and reccomended).
+Clean install = no modifications to game files (e.g., SKSE, Engine Fixes, ENB).

+ESPs cleaned with SSEEdit are fine and recommended.

-Steam version is prefferable The GOG version has not been tested and may not be work.
+GOG version has not been tested and may not work.

 Widscreen, Controller and gamepad should work fine.
 (wide screens can also redownload "DBVO" and "Lore-Friendly Load Screen Compendium (16-9) (2K)" mods and select the ultra wide options if they wish)